rubenportz/Ruben-Portz/_posts/2018-02-25-5-The-Best-Marketing-Plan-I-Have-Ever-Seen.md

 - install google analytics for general site traffic

 homegrown metrics
-- # of registered users
+- number of registered users
-- # of users who enter bank information
+- number of users who enter bank information
-- # of banks information entered per person
+- number of banks information entered per person
 - referral tracking dashboard to see where users are coming to the site from.
-- time spent on site
+- time spent on site.
 - a/b context testing for homepage conversion. have at least 3 variations of the homepage and track sem conversion from adwords using urchin.

 Registration Process: